 I know that you follow the advice of Dave because he is a trusted source and because investing is overwhelming with all of the investment choices out there.

 I’ve been in the financial services industry for close to 15 and I’ve worked with investors who had millions to invest.

 All along the way, I was a fiduciary and always put the client first.

-On a personal level, I’ve been investing my money since the late 1990’s and have grown my wealth to close to seven figures through a buy and hold investing approach.
+On a personal level, I’ve been investing my money since the late 1990’s and have grown my wealth to over seven figures through a buy and hold investing approach.

 You can grow your investment wealth without a financial advisor and you don’t need to be paying loads on mutual funds to invest.

 You can do it all yourself with just a little hand holding.

 They have Intelligent Portfolios that automate investing for you.

 You enter your goals, and Schwab will invest your money for you.